-Claude Code permissions and security rely on four permission modes, system sandboxing, and allow/deny rules.
+Claude Code permissions and security rely on the permission modes, system sandboxing, and allow/deny rules.
 When misconfigured, they expose your workstation to uncontrolled executions or block your productivity.
 Here are the most common mistakes and how to fix them to secure your sessions without friction.

 The permission mode is the mechanism that determines which actions Claude Code can execute with or without your explicit approval.
 Understanding each mode and its limits saves you costly mistakes, especially in a team or CI/CD context.